- Blog & News

 About the Authors

 Kim Farris-Berg and Edward J. Dirkswager designed and led this investigation as senior fellows of the Center for Policy Design (CPD).
-They were assisted by Amy Junge, associate at Education Evolving.
+They were assisted by Amy Junge at Education Evolving.
 Farris-Berg and Dirkswager have been following and documenting collective teacher autonomy for more than a decade.

 About Kim Farris-Berg